thewtex/thesis/introduction/background_and_significance.rst

 can be low.
 In a computational analysis, it was found that +/- 50% variation in elastic modulus leads to less than a 10% change in stress at the site of rupture [Williamson2003]_.
-In contrast, strain imaging has the potential to directly image the parameter of interest.
+In contrast, strain imaging has the potential to directly image the feature of interest.

 Recently, ultrasonic strain imaging techniques have been applied to imaging of the carotid arteries.
-Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in the mechanical tests in [Holzapfel2004]_.
+Strain imaging creates an *in vivo* map of strain, a feature directly related to tissue stretch or contraction, drawn on the abscissa in the mechanical tests in [Holzapfel2004]_.
 Vulnerable plaques have a higher extensibility and a lower ultimate stress [Lendon1991,Holzapfel2004]_.
 Therefore, strain imaging directly measures a parameter that determines how